JackWatson06/ourjobapp_api/src/modules/signup/README.md

 Lets use the affiliate as an example.
 So an affiliate enters there data into our site and it will go to the affiliates collection.
 In this collection we then have a tokenId which holds a reference to a token of the verification email that goes out.
 Then when the email is verified by the client they will send a verification token back.
+We also have the ability to sign up an affiliate in this module.
+If we define an affiliate_id on the request then we will pass that into the collection in the backend.

 ## TODO
 - Right now each the employer, employee, and affiliate all handle there own verification process.
 This is not ideal since it